Mark A. Wade, DMA

 Tuesdays - March 2, 9, 16, 23, 30

 This course is designed to teach applied music theory to mountain and hammered dulcimer players.
 In this class, we will learn the inner workings of music, deepen our understanding of the elements of music, notation, intervals, scales, meter, tonal harmony, diatonic chords, inversions.
 We will be using standard notation on a music staff in treble & bass clefs and relating concepts back to our dulcimers.
 You do not need to be a good sight-reader, and some may want a cheat sheet handy for reference.
 By using dulcimer-friendly keys for the applications, theory will be applicable and accessible.
 We will also encounter unfriendly keys for comprehension, but not for applications.
 Complete tuition for the 5 75-minute sessions is $125.
 Need to miss one?
 Not a problem.
 Mark will record them for you!

 As we meet weekly, we will review past concepts, and build on them into the next area.
 There will be time for interactive questions and answers, as well as discussions and hands-on learning– all from the comfort of your home.
 Mark will provide handouts and other supplemental materials as needed.
 Assignments are optional but are a valuable tool to learn the material and practice new concepts.
 We may not get to all the topics above.
 Our goal is learning for mastery.

-This is a 4-week class that meets 5 times (twice the first week and weekly thereafter) for 75 minutes with optional office hours on Tuesdays for 60 minutes.
-Your tuition holds your space for all 4 sessions.
+This is a 4-week class that meets 5 times (twice the first week and weekly thereafter) for 75 minutes.
+Your tuition holds your space for all 5 sessions.
 There is no penalty for missing a session, but no refund will be provided.
 Mark cannot guarantee a recording for missed classes but will make every attempt to do so.

 It may be handy to google "music staff" or "grand staff" and print a few pages of blank music staff.